EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ source venv/bin/activate
     ```

-- Install this package and its dependencies for development:
+- Install this package and its dependencies for development

     ```
     $ pip install -e .[dev]